lkernan/ADBUtil/README.md

 # ADBUtil
-### A smaull utility for enabling ADB over USB on the MG4 SE/Excite (2022-2025 models tested).
+### A small utility for enabling ADB over USB on the MG4 SE/Excite (2022-2025 models tested).

 This utility solves the problem of not being able to enable ADB.
 Engineering mode has a HOST/OTG toggle but that doesn't enable adbd.